 Application and Approval Process

 You should notify your department head as soon as possible but no later than four months before the baby is due or as soon as an adoption is confirmed.
 You should then obtain from the Office of Human Resources the following (available on our Forms page):

 - Attending Physician's Statement (if applicable)

 Promptly complete the Affidavit of Parental Leave and submit it to the Office of Human Resources.
 Give the Attending Physician's Statement form to your doctor and request that s/he return the completed form to the Office of Human Resources as soon as possible.
-In the event you adopt a child age five or under into your immediate family, you are eligible for eight weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
+In the event you adopt a child age five or under into your immediate family, you are eligible for twelve weeks of paid adoption leave at your normal rate of pay beginning on the date the child enters your household.
 Employees who are adopting more than one child at one time may be entitled to extra leave time and should consult the Office of Human Resources for more information.
 To be eligible for paid leave, you must be the adopted child's primary caregiver as defined by the adoption agency.